No Result

 A post shared by POP & BOTTLE (@popandbottle)

-Jash Mehta moved from London to California and was struck by the farm-to-table eating that was not present in London at the time.
 During a morning coffee ritual with her best friend, she felt frustrated by the lack of real, raw, and organic ingredients in supermarket-bought coffee.
+Jash Mehta co-founded Pop and Bottle, offering oat milk lattes made with raw and organic ingredients.

 2. Denise Woodard, Founder of Partake Foods